mister-ben/brightcove-related/README.md

 # videojs-related

-End screen for the Brightcove Player
+End screen for the Brightcove Player that presents a list of content to a user to watch next.
+Not a recommendation engine itself.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->